7 Common Symptoms of a Bad Alternator

 - worn brushes,

-- bearings going out or get seized.
+- Bearings are going out or getting seized.

 This article will review the common symptoms of a bad alternator.